ecoinfAEET/2025_30DayMapChallenge/2025_30DayMapChallenge_files/15_Fire/firesMap.md

 ```

-Join the information of fires from the intersection with the municipalities by their ID codes:
+Join the information of fires from the intersection with the municipalities by their ID codes.

 ```r
 # ID code = NATCODE & NAMEUNIT